sictweb/bti425-2020/graded-work/assign2.md

 2. Make a copy of the folder.
 (You will be uploading a zipped version of the copy.)

+3. Inside that folder, remove (delete) the `node_modules` folder.
+Your professor does NOT need that folder.

-3. Compress/zip the copied folder.
+4. Compress/zip the copied folder.
 The zip file SHOULD be less than 1MB in size.
 If it isn’t, you haven’t followed the instructions properly.

-4. Login to My.Seneca.
+5. Login to My.Seneca.
 Open the course area.
 Click the “Assignments” link on the left-side navigator.
 Follow the link for this assignment.
 Submit/upload your zip file.
 The page will accept three submissions, so if you upload, then decide to fix something and upload again, you can do so.

 <br>